 If you grind your teeth at night, you should wear a nightguard because excessive grinding can lead to broken teeth that can damage your tooth’s pulp.
 Avoid using your teeth as tools and don’t chew on ice, your nails, or excessively hard or chewy foods.
 Drink lots of water and limit your intake of sugar, carbohydrates, and acidic foods and drinks.

 Often the only alternative to a root canal is an extraction.
 However, in limited circumstances, you may be eligible for alternative treatments such as pulp capping or a pulpotomy.
 A pulpotomy is usually performed on deciduous teeth and involves removing only the portion of the dental pulp that is in the tooth’s crown.
 The tooth’s root remains intact.

 Pulp capping is when an exposed pulp is covered when removing the decay.
 A special filling is applied to the pulp to remove bacteria.
 However, in the vast majority of cases, the only alternative to a root canal is to have the tooth extracted.
 The purpose of a root canal is to save a damaged tooth so that the patient doesn’t lose it.

 Extraction is not recommended except as a last resort.
 Eventually, if the decay is left untreated and the infection spreads, the tooth may no longer be salvageable and need to be extracted.
 As long as a root canal is still on the table as an option for pulp treatment, you should take it.

 Losing a tooth will result in bone loss, facial sagging, changes in your facial structure, and shifting teeth.
-If the reason for avoiding a root canal is financial, you should consider that you will need to have your extracted tooth replaced to mitigate these issues of shifting teeth and facial muscle changes.
+If the reason for avoiding a root canal in Cedar Park, TX is financial, you should consider that you will need to have your extracted tooth replaced to mitigate these issues of shifting teeth and facial muscle changes.